Why Invoicing Matters for Freelancers

 Your Information

-Name, address, email, phone, tax ID
+Full name or business name, address, email, phone, and tax ID

 Client Information

-Client name, billing address, contact person
+Client's company name, billing address, and contact person

 Service Details